Updated February 2020

 To stain a covered wood porch you will first need to clean the wood.
 Using a wood cleaner and a pressure washer is a great way to prep the wood prior to staining.
 Follow the directions on the wood cleaner and be careful not to use excessive pressure so the wood is not damaged.
 If you do not have access to a pressure washer you can also use a soft scrub brush and garden hose.
 Let the wood cleaner loosen all the contaminants then wash it away.
 For covered wood porches that have an old stain on them use a wood stripper.
 This will loosen the existing stain and make it easier to remove.

 Once the wood is clean apply a wood brightener.
 This neutralizes the wood cleaner and helps open the pores of the wood to accept new stain.
-The end result will be a more attractive longer lasting finish.
-Once the brightener is applied to the covered wood porch rinse it well with fresh water and allow the wood to dry for a day or two.
+The end result will be a more attractive long-lasting finish.
+Once the brightener is applied to the covered wood porch rinse it well with freshwater and allow the wood to dry for a day or two.